 Sometimes, the dog food you feed your dog is not sufficient in the enzymes his body needs.
 He needs digestive enzymes that help in the digestive process.
 When dogs don’t get the enzymes they need, they can’t properly digest the nutrients from the food they eat.

-Even though your dog produces enzymes within his body, they’re not enough for them to effectively digest all their food on their own.
+Even though your dog produces enzymes within its body, they’re not enough for them to effectively digest all their food on their own.
 Dogs that have an enzyme deficiency end up excreting important nutrients without digesting them.

 In cases like these, your dog may start eating his own poop to try and compensate for the nutrients that he isn’t getting otherwise.
 That’s because what they just pooped out has the nutrients their body is missing.